-SEE region power systems characteristics, transmission and installed capacities7.
-May 2012. / Uncategorized
+SEE region power systems characteristics, transmission and installed capacities, Uncategorized

 Power systems in the region were designed and constructed in different political, economical and technical circumstances.
 Bulgarian and Romanian system were relied on ex USSR, while Bosnian, Croatian, Serbian, Macedonian, Montenegrin and UNMIK system were designed within ex Yugoslavia.
 Albanian system was developed independently of others.